rikimaru0345/Ceras/README.md

 For the majority of use-cases this should not be an issue since you can just performa a so called "data-upgrade".
 For more details about this see the data-upgrade guide where this potential issue is also explained in more detail.

 Ceras does not have any functionality to deal with "missing" fields or data.
 For example if you use Ceras to serialize application settings and some day you decide to remove or add a field, then binaries saved (serialized) using the old classes can't be desrialized anymore; To deal with this you can simply do a "data-upgrade" (converting the old data to the new format so it can be loaded again).
-For an example of this see the [data-upgrade guide (TODO]().
+For an example of this see the [data-upgrade guide (TODO)]().

 There are plans to address this in an automatic way in the future.

 4) Ceras does not serialize Properties yet.
 Support for that is already planned though.

+## Planned features

+- serialization of properties
+- serializing readonly collections